-Amaretti cookies are traditional Italian cookie.
-Small, crunchy exterior, a soft chewy center, and a strong almond flavor.
+Amaretti cookies (amaretti morbidi) are traditional Italian cookies.
+They have a crunchy exterior, a soft, chewy center, and a deliciously strong almond flavor.
 They are light, airy, gluten-free, and highly addictive!

 Preheat the oven to 325 degrees.